elp2/advent_of_code/2025/README.md

 ## Day 10
 Some criminal z3 usage saved the day on part 2!

+## Day 9
+This was (hopefully) my question for the year where I had it basically solved, and then proceded to chase down stupid errors forever.

 ## Day 8
 I missed it wasn't Manhattan distance!
 D'oh :P